numba/sealir/README.md

 - **Fast Search**: The flat storage and integer-based representation enable fast searching and traversal of the S-expression tree.
 - **Non-recursive Processing**: The design eliminates the need for recursive functions to process the S-expression tree, simplifying the code and improving performance.

 ### Design

-The core data structure is the `Tree` class, which manages the heap and token dictionary.
+The core data structure is the `Tape` class, which manages the heap and token dictionary.
 The tree has the following key features:

 - S-expressions are stored in a flat list (heap) of integers, where each integer represents a node or a token.
 - Tokens (e.g., integers, strings, etc.) are stored in a separate dictionary, with negative integer keys mapping to the tokens.
 - Immutability is enforced by the append-only heap.
 New nodes is added to the end of the heap.
 This ensures that for any expression node, its parent node appears later in the heap, while its child nodes appear earlier.
 - Traversing the expression tree bottom-up can be achieved by scanning the heap from the start to the position of the root node.
 By the time a node is visited, all its child nodes must have been visited.